What should you know before buying stock in JD.com Inc. (JD)

-JD.com Inc. (NASDAQ: JD) is -15.17% lower on its value in year-to-date trading and has touched a low of $40.54 and a high of $90.41 in the current 52-week trading range.
+JD.com Inc. (NASDAQ: JD) is -19.97% lower on its value in year-to-date trading and has touched a low of $40.54 and a high of $90.41 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The JD stock was last observed hovering at around $57.05 in the last trading session, with the day’s gains setting it 0.93% off its average median price target of $536.60 for the next 12 months.
-It is also 92.48% off the consensus price target high of $771.06 offered by 53 analysts, but current levels are 84.38% higher than the price target low of $371.20 for the same period.
+The JD stock was last observed hovering at around $55.19 in the last trading session, with the day’s loss setting it -0.49% off its average median price target of $536.60 for the next 12 months.
+It is also 92.91% off the consensus price target high of $771.06 offered by 53 analysts, but current levels are 85.26% higher than the price target low of $371.20 for the same period.

 Sponsored